doqin/kotori-bot-typescript/README.md

 ```

 > [!NOTE]
-> Open the `configurations.json` file and adjust the variables to your preferences
+> Open the `configurations.json` file and adjust the variables to your preferences.
+>
 > You can use the existing character (Kotori) from `characters.json` or add your own characters.

 If you want an interface for checking chatlogs from the database consider using my personal chatlogger made just for this.